University of Texas Rio Grande Valley School of Medicine

 The University of Texas Rio Grande Valley School of Medicine is a public medical school of University of Texas Rio Grande Valley located in Edinburg, Texas.
-It is in the preliminary stages of being accredited by the Liaison Committee on Medical Education (LCME).
+It is fully accredited by the Liaison Committee on Medical Education (LCME).
 The UTRGV School of Medicine was established by the Texas Legislature in May 2013.
 The medical school enrolled its first class of 50 first-year medical students in the fall of 2016.